-1. Open a Finder window and navigate to the directory where you installed MPC (the default location is /Applications/Raritan/Raritan MPC/4.40.1.7).
+- 1. Open a Finder window and navigate to the directory where you installed MPC (the default location is /Applications/Raritan/Raritan MPC/version number). - 2.
 Double-click the desired device to establish a connection, type your user name and password, and click OK to log on.